 Unrestricted electives allow the students to take any course offered for credit by any school in the University so long as they have the prerequisites for it.
-Environmental Engineering students have five unrestricted electives as part of the McCormick School Core Courses.
-Many students use these to broaden their education by concentrating them in a particular area (such as economics or a foreign language or music), while others take additional technical electives in their major or related fields.
+Environmental Engineering students have five

 B. Environmental Engineering Major (21 Units)

 Additional 16 units beyond the McCormick Core Courses are required for the Environmental Engineering major.
 The units are distributed between core courses (12 units) and technical electives (4 units).
 A 0.34-unit professional development seminar is also required of all BSEN majors.
 This 0.34-unit may be applied towards the unrestricted elective units.